TheLonelyFirbolg/TheLonelyFirbolg.github.io/content/critmas/1-artificer.md

 +++
-title = "The 12 Days of Critmas: Artificer" date = "2021-12-24"
+title = "The 12 Days of Critmas: The Artificer" date = "2021-12-24"
 +++